Why Even Musical Acts Who Supported Trump Won’t Play The Inauguration

 — William Elliott (@Radnick32) December 22, 2016

-Do you think that any true big name acts will perform at the Inauguration?
+Do you think that any true big name acts with perform at the Inauguration?
 Do you think that Beach Boys will say yes or no?

 [Featured Image by Joe Raedle/Getty Images]